screwdriver-cd/screwdriver/design/pipeline-stage.md

 ## Context

-Current screwdriver reacts and send user notification based on single job's status from given pipeline, and it lacks of way of reacting to a group of jobs status changes.
+Current Screwdriver reacts and send user notifications based on single job's status from a given pipeline, and it lacks of way of reacting to a group of jobs' status changes.
 For example,

 ```
 Pipeline1: